Updated: Apr 21

 It has taken me a lot of trial and error to get to where I am today, and I plan to keep doing the work of committing (and, yes, re-committing) to my health every single day.
 I will not beat myself up for the slip-ups I have had in the past, but I will employ these strategies to help mitigate slips in the future.
 Thank you to Levitation Nation’s Facebook Accountability Group for these awesome ideas.
 If you are interested in joining in our accountability group, just ask!
 It’s totally free and anyone and everyone is welcome to join in, because we are stronger when we unite in our journey for health.
 XOXO, Mindy

 Mindy is the founder of Kalispell's Levitation Nation Aerial Studio, where the catch phrase "fitness is fun" is embodied alongside a culture of movement & women empowerment.
 Mindy is also a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health and wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health and wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy